-- If you seldom use LinkedIn and want to protect your data you have made online, you may consider quitting social media and deleting your account.
+- If you seldom use LinkedIn and want to protect the data you have made online, you may consider quitting social media and deleting your account.
 However, above mentioned methods can probably save your data from being compromised easily.
 Therefore, you can consider not quitting.

-- Do not click any suspicious links or do not click any links that pop up while surfing your internet which you might not need.
+- Do not click any suspicious links or do not click any links that pop up while surfing your internet that you might not need.
 Also, avoid the links sent to you by unknown people to your inbox.

 - Your data may also be leaked due to inefficiency and insufficient security measures practised by the tech companies, Internet Service Providers and other companies you rely on for the internet.

 “This was not a LinkedIn data breach, and no private member account data from LinkedIn was included in what we’ve been able to review.” -LinkedIn Team

 LinkedIn failed in its security measure to prevent the attack.